Asphalt vs Concrete Driveway 2026: Cost, Lifespan, Maintenance, Climate Fit, and Resale Value

 • Moderate / Mediterranean (Pacific NW, parts of CA): Either works.
 Pick based on cost and aesthetic preference.

 Asphalt is dramatically easier to repair.
-Crack-fill is a 30-minute DIY job; pothole patching uses cold-mix bag material at $20/bag; full overlay restores the driveway to like-new for 40—0% of replacement cost.
+Crack-fill is a 30-minute DIY job; pothole patching uses cold-mix bag material at $20/bag; full overlay restores the driveway to like-new for 40-60% of replacement cost.
+For winter repairs, the cold patch calculator converts pothole dimensions into bag count and cost.

 Concrete repair almost always means slab replacement when damage extends through the surface.
 Spot repairs leave visible patches that age differently than the surrounding slab.
 Edge: asphalt strong.